How to Fix Start Menu Not Working in Windows 10/11?

 Restarting Windows Explorer

-3. Once done, check if the issue persists.
+3. Once completed, check whether the issue persists.

 3. Reset All Apps

-You can also try resetting the apps via powershell to fix this issue.
-This method is also worked for most of the affected users.
-Therefore, try and see if this works in your case.
+You can also try resetting the apps via PowerShell to fix this issue.
+This method has also worked for most of the affected users.
+Therefore, try it and see if it works in your case.

 Running Windows PowerShell As Administrator